-A deposit must be provided at the time of registration.
-This amount will be dependent on the reserve price which has been placed on the property and the number of lots you wish to bid on, subject to change.
-The amount required is displayed in the bidding section for each property, to the right of the main image.
+A Bidder Security must be provided when registering to bid.
+The amount will depend on the reserve price which has been placed on the property and the number of properties you wish to bid on, subject to change.
+The amount required for any given property is displayed when you click into the relevant property.

-Our digital platform is secure and efficient, combining cutting-edge technology with market-leading expertise to enhance the property transaction process.
-The BidX1 team have sold thousands of assets on the platform, from houses and apartments to offices, industrial units and development sites, as well as large-scale investment portfolios.
+Our digital platform is secure and efficient, combining cutting-edge technology with market-leading property expertise.
+The BidX1 team have sold thousands of assets through the platform, from houses and apartments to offices, industrial units and development sites, as well as large-scale investment portfolios.

 Our fees are broken down into an initial entry fee followed by a commission (a percentage of the sale price).
 Fees vary depending on lot size and property type; this is something that can be further discussed on enquiry.
 For more information on the benefits of selling with BidX1, or to get in touch with our team about your property, click here.

 Unlike the private treaty process, auction properties are not sold ‘subject to contract’, ‘subject to finance’ or ‘subject to survey’.
 When a lot is sold, a legal and binding contract has been formed: if you are the successful bidder, you are legally obliged to complete the sale.